l2fprod/fredericlavigne.com/index.md

     <div class="column column-description">
       <h2 class="name is-3">FREDERIC LAVIGNE</h2>
       <br>
-      I live in Antibes, France.
+      I live in Chicago, USA.
 I work for IBM as a technical product manager focusing on the IBM Cloud and its derivatives.
 I'm an experienced software developer, team lead and public speaker.
 Every day I work with cloud related technologies whether it is a microservice with Node.js or a serverless mobile app with React Native.
 Keeping track with the development trends and eating IBM own dog food give great opportunities to provide internal feedback on developer needs.
 I also shoot portraits,